Universum College: Accreditation

-Publications
+Universum College was accredited by the Kosovo Accreditation Agency for the first time in 2009 and re-accredited in 2022 for a period of 5 years, for Bachelor and Master Studies.

 Balkan Journal

 Balkan Journal (supported by: The U.S. Department of State and The U.S. Embassy Pristina) International Journal of Balkan Policy Research is a double-blind peer-reviewed journal published by Universum College in Kosovo with the financial support of the US Embassy in Kosovo and the US State Department.

-Other publications

-Many other publications are including staff publications, translations can be found on the official website of Universum College.